pivotal/docs-tap/workloads/spec-reference.md

 </table>

-See [workload types](../workloads/workload-types.hbs.md)  for more details about the three different types of workloads, and [`server`-specific Workload parameters](../workloads/server.hbs.md#-server-specific-workload-parameters) for a more detailed overview of the ports parameter.
+For more information about the three different types of workloads, see [workload types](../workloads/workload-types.hbs.md).
+For a more detailed overview of the ports parameter, see, [`server`-specific Workload parameters](../workloads/server.hbs.md#-server-specific-workload-parameters).

 ## <a id ="service-bindings"></a>service-bindings